Loudoun School for Advanced Studies

-Loudoun School for Advanced Studies (LSAS) is a private school in Ashburn, Virginia, United States and is designed to inspire and challenge advanced students in grades 4-12.
+Loudoun School for Advanced Studies (LSAS) is a private school in Leesburg, Virginia United States and is designed to inspire and challenge advanced students in grades 6-12.

 Students from LSAS worked to rehabilitate the historic Ashburn Colored School, which is located on the same property where LSAS has built its new campus.

 Covid-19 Plan

 LSAS follows CDC guidelines and has a policy informed by the Virginia Council of Private Education and the Governor’s Phase Guidance for Virginia Schools.
 Steps taken to combat the risk of Covid-19 infection include: